inacta/platformserviceconfiguration-maven-plugin/README.md

 ## Getting started

-To use this plugin and start working with it, declare the maven-platformserviceconfiguration-plugin and add a pluginManagement entry.
+To use this plugin and start working with it, declare the platformserviceconfiguration-maven-plugin and add a pluginManagement entry.

     <packaging>pom</packaging>
     ....